Mohamed-A-Elshaer/Edura-Academy/README.md

 -Fixed some bugs&logic problems for the profile picture feature-still to be mantained.

-(Mohamed-Day 7)
+(Mohamed-Day 7&8)

--(Reviews Screen + Write a Review + Payment Method + Payment's Congratulations + Course is completed)screens has been designed (UI mainly + some logic has been handled.
+-(Reviews Screen + Write a Review + Payment Method + Payment's Congratulations + Course is completed + Curriculum)screens has been designed (UI mainly + some logic has been handled.
 Some components still to be worked on for a better experience).